 Although it’s only a prescription headache medication, Fioricet has the potential to cause addiction.
 If a person follows their prescription guidelines and uses the medication correctly, the risks of addiction are low.
 However, if someone takes too much Fioricet, they may develop tolerance to its effects.
 A person with tolerance to a certain dose of Fioricet will require higher doses of the medication to alleviate their headaches.

-If a Fioricet-dependent person attempts to weather withdrawal alone, it’s likely they will take Fioricet again just to relieve the symptoms.
+If a Fioricet-dependent person attempts to weather withdrawal alone, it’s likely they will take Fioricet again just to relieve the symptoms of withdrawal.
 This is a hallmark characteristic of addiction.
 Anyone who compulsively abuses Fioricet to avoid withdrawal likely has an addiction to Fioricet.
 Additionally, people with an addiction to Fioricet will experience cravings for the medication which further compel them to keeping using it.

-Moreover, the ingredient butalbital is an addictive substance in its own right.
-Butalbital can cause someone to “get high” because it’s a central nervous system depressant.
-Since butalbital is part of Fioricet, it is possible for someone to abuse Fioricet as a recreational drug.
+Moreover, the ingredient Butalbital is an addictive substance in its own right.
+Butalbital can cause someone to get “high” because it’s a Central Nervous System (CNS) Depressant.
+Since Butalbital is part of Fioricet, it is possible for someone to abuse Fioricet as a recreational drug.
 At high doses, Fioricet can intoxicate a person in a manner similar to alcohol.
-People who abuse Fioricet for this purpose have as much of a risk of developing an addiction as they would have if they repeatedly use an illegal drug.
+People who abuse Fioricet for this purpose have as much of a risk of developing an addiction as they would have if they repeatedly used an illegal drug.

 Rebound headaches are the most common symptoms of Fioricet withdrawal.
 Other symptoms of withdrawal include:

 Looking for a place to start?